 Appellate Rule 3.1 sets out an expedited process for appeals of abuse, neglect, dependency, and termination of parental rights (TPR) orders designated in G.S.
-7B-1001, with explicit priority given to these appeals over other cases being decided by the North Carolina Court of Appeals.
-N.C.
-R. APP.
-P. 3.1(j); see In re A.K.G., 270 N.C.
-App.
-409, 410 (2020) (stating "our State's appellate system goes to rather extraordinary lengths to expedite these juvenile cases....").
+7B-1001.
 The timelines and the process move the case through the appellate system much quicker than the average appellate case.
 The appeals are decided on the record and briefs, unless oral argument is ordered by the appellate court reviewing the challenged order.
 N.C.
 R. APP.
-P. 3.1(j); 9(a); 30(f).
+P. 9(a); 30(f).